An efficient Fisher-scoring algorithm for fitting latent class models with individual covariates: Introduction

 \section{Introduction}

-The latent class models considered in this paper are those where subjects belong to one among a finite set of disjoint latent classes with probabilities which may depend on individual covariates.
-Observations are based on a collection of discrete responses whose distribution depends on the latent type but not on covariates.
-The literature on latent class models is very extensive, see \citet{Verm2010} for a convenient selection of some of the most relevant contributions; a slightly more extended framework, dealing with missing data and known groups of distinct respondents is presented by \citet{Chung2003}.
+Latent class models are important tools for modeling the dependence structures induced by unobservable heterogeneity with important applications in several fields of social and biomedical sciences.
+Since the pioneering work of \cite{Goodman}, extensions in several directions have been proposed.
+Particular attention has been devoted to the case where the probabilities of belonging to latent classes may depend on covariates, see, for a detailed discussion, \cite{Verm2010} and \cite{Band:2012}.
+Latent class models where covariates may also affect the conditional distribution of the responses conditionally on the latent have been used, for instance, by \cite{BaFo:2006} and \cite{DaLi:2012} among others.
+For a general discussion of identifiability and inference in latent class models where covariates may affect both the marginal distribution of the latent and the conditional distribution of the responses, see \cite{HuaBan:04}.
+Finally, models where the assumption of conditional independence may be violated have been considered, among others, by \cite{Hagenaars} within a log-linear context and \cite{BaFo:2006} in the context of marginal models.

-The EM (expectation-maximization) algorithm is generally used to compute the maximum likelihood estimates, though, for instance, the Latent GOLD software combines EM and Newton Raphson.
-As regards the EM algorithm, its numerical stability and the fact that the likelihood always increases from one step to the next, are mentioned as its main advantages.
-The Newton-Raphson algorithm, though faster, is known for being likely to diverge, unless the starting values are close to a local maximum; in particular, in the context of latent class models, the algorithm cannot be used safely on their own.
-The performance of the Newton-Raphson or Fisher-scoring algorithms may be greatly improved by performing a line search to optimize the step length \citep[see for example][]{PotShi:95, Turn:2008} and adopt suitable strategies that prevents the likelihood from decreasing. \citet{BoCrHa2004} have proposed a three step algorithm which, in the first step estimates a latent class model without covariates, assigns subjects to latent classes and estimates the latent regression model with weights derived from the estimated matrix of classification errors.
-An extension of this approach is proposed by \citet{Verm2010}.
+The EM (expectation-maximization) algorithm is generally used to compute the maximum likelihood estimates, though, for instance, the Latent GOLD software combines EM and Newton-Raphson.
+The EM algorithm is known for being numerically stabile and the likelihood always increases from one step to the next.
+The Newton-Raphson algorithm, on the other hand, is likely to diverge, unless the starting values are very close to a local maximum.
+The performance of quasi-Newton algorithms may be greatly improved by performing a suitable line search to optimize the step length \cite[see for example][]{PotShi:95, Turn:2008}; the algorithm that we propose adopts simple diagnostics to determine the behaviour of the likelihood locally and to optimize the step length.